 Days 70-80: Get the legal stuff done at this stage.
 This is an important step but do it when your company is recognized in the market so that you don’t end up wasting your precious money in the under-development stage of company.

 Days 80-90: Focus on your product and launch after the almost 3 months of hard work and determination.
-Validate your business idea in market, which is also called prototyping.
+Validate your business idea in the market, which is also called prototyping.
 It is extremely important for your business as well as the investors.

 And The Journey Goes On…

-Every business has unique needs and future is always unpredictable.
+Every business has unique needs and the future is always unpredictable.
 The last thing is to focus on things that are important and not only urgent, keep up with your passion, Don’t give up and watch your business grow.

 START TODAY WITH YOUR ENTREPRENEURSHIP JOURNEY.